mybatis/mybatis-dynamic-sql/README.md

 UPDATE statements in addition to the examples shown here.
 It shows a suggested usage of the library to enable a complete range of CRUD operations on a database table.
 Lastly, it is an example of the code that could be created by a future version of MyBatis Generator.

-That's it!
-Let us know what you think.